aws-samples/aws-modern-application-workshop/workshop-2/Lab-3/README.md

 ## Deploy new version of Project Cuddle

 Now that you have your application deploying automatically, let's deploy a new version!
+We've upgraded the health check for our like service to make sure it can connect to the monolith service for the fulfillment method.

 <pre>
 $ cd ~/environment/REPLACEME_LIKE_REPO
-$ cp ~/environment/aws-modern-application-workshop-STAGING/workshop-2/Lab-3/mysfits_like_v2.py service/mysfits_like.py
+$ cp ~/environment/aws-modern-application-workshop/workshop-2/Lab-3/mysfits_like_v2.py service/mysfits_like.py
 $ git add service/mysfits_like.py
 $ git commit -m "Cuddles v2"
 $ git push origin master
 </pre>

 Now sit back, relax, and watch the deployment.
+When it's done, congratulations!
+You've unlocked the automated build and deploy achievement!
+Next up, head on over to [Lab 4](../Lab-4) for the "Sec" in DevSecOps.